sammiili/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 You can see telephone numbers acquired through any of the Public Switched Telephone Network [(PSTN) connectivity options](pstn-connectivity.md) that connected to your tenant.
 The numbers you can see include numbers assigned to users and unassigned numbers that are reserved for use in your tenant.

 To have your unassigned Direct Routing telephone numbers included in this view, you must upload them to Microsoft's telephone number management inventory.
-For more information, See [Upload Direct Routing numbers to your tenant](direct-routing-enable-users.md#upload-direct-routing-numbers-to-your-tenant).
+For more information, see [Upload Direct Routing numbers to your tenant](direct-routing-enable-users.md#upload-direct-routing-numbers-to-your-tenant).

 To see the telephone numbers in your organization: